Xilinx/mlir-air/platforms/xilinx_vck5000_air/README.md

 \* The board files can be downloaded from the [VCK5000 Early Access Site](https://www.xilinx.com/member/vck5000.html).
 They are referenced in the vivado xsa build process in: vivado/xilinx_vck5000_air_xsa.tcl on L84.
 You may need to modify this line to point to the directory where you have unpacked the board files.

 The pdi is loaded to the card over JTAG, the USB-JTAG cable must be connected to the micro-USB input on the VCK5000 card and a programming machine (this can be the x86 host).
-The Xilinx Cable drivers must be [installed](https://docs.xilinx.com/r/en-US/ug973-vivado-release-notes-install-license/Installing-Cable-Drivers) on the programming machie.
+The Xilinx Cable drivers must be [installed](https://docs.xilinx.com/r/en-US/ug973-vivado-release-notes-install-license/Installing-Cable-Drivers) on the programming machine.

 ## Build steps
 To build the .pdi of this design that can be loaded to the card, simply call: